aflaag/nvim/README.md

   - consider rewriting init.lua with remaps of neovim instead of vim itself maybe?

 - markdown preview
-  - load the extension

-- treesitter
-  - maybe set it up?
+  - what is that error?

 - telescope
+  - if i C-BS do C-W please

+- noice
+  - blink autocompletion
   - if i C-BS do C-W please